 Dust with powdered sugar, top with either blueberries, strawberries or raspberries.
-Heck no-berries!
+Or eat it as is!
 It’s lemon pudding cake so it will still be delicious.

-The cake, which is the top layer, is easily the softest, loftiest and moistest cake I’ve ever tasted.
+On top is a spongey cake and is easily the softest, loftiest and moistest cake I’ve ever tasted.
 And it melts into a lemon custardy pudding and holy cow is that good.
 You must make this as soon as humanly possible.
 Whether it’s for a birthday, anniversary, engagement or job promotion…or heck even a job loss (it cures everything)!
 DO IT!